Description of the Cognitive Science Society

 The first conference on cognitive science was held at LaJolla, California in August, 1979, and has occurred annually since then.
 The proceedings of each conference are published, and those from most years are available through Lawrence Erlbaum Associates, Inc. The annual proceedings of the Cognitive Science Conference represent a major source of information on new work and new ideas in the scientific study of thinking.
 In 1990, the Society, with help from an anonymous donor, established the David Marr Prize for the best student paper at each annual meeting.

 The Journal, Cognitive Science, began publication in 1976, and is now published by Wiley-Blackwell.
-The Executive Editor is currently Arthur Markman of The University of Texas at Austin, and there are 12 Associate Editors and a 30-member editorial board.
+The Executive Editor is currently Richard P. Cooper of Birkbeck, University of London, and there are 12 Associate Editors and a 30-member editorial board.
 It serves as the premier outlet for research reports that intersect two or more disciplines.
 Membership in the Society includes a subscription to Cognitive Science.
 Copyrights for articles published in the journal are held by the Society.

 The Society has a 12-member Board of Governors elected by the membership, and the board annually elects a Chair.
 Its affairs are managed by an Executive Officer, currently Susan Trickett.
 Previous executive officers since 1979 were Donald Norman, Kurt VanLehn, Alan Lesgold, Colleen Seifert, Arthur Markman and Thomas Ward.
 The Board of Governors from 2010 to 2014 are here.

 The Society is also a member of the Federation of Associations in Brain & Behavioral Sciences.
 This group of professional scientific organizations promotes research and funding in cognitive science.
 Further information is available at their web site: Federation of Associations in Brain & Behavioral Sciences